ImageMagick/MagickCache/README.md

 listed 1 resources
 ```

-Each entry includes the IRI, image dimensions, time to live, and creation date.
+Each entry includes the IRI, image dimensions, time to live, whether the resource is expired (denoted with a `*`), and the creation date.
 For meta and blob content, the extent in bytes is listed.

 Others can store content in the cache along side your content.
 However, their content is unavailable to you.
 You cannot get it, delete it, or list it.